2018 Detection Shootout - Trail Camera Comparisons

 - The #1 thing you need to take into account is the Detection Shootout is the ultimate test of a camera's ability to detect and record activity.
 However, this is not the only consideration you should make when buying a camera.
 This test does not account for picture quality, battery life, video detection, case design, programming, etc. For an overall ranking of cameras that accounts for everything, we urge you to visit our Trail Camera Reviews.
 This page has all the cameras ranked from the highest overall score to the lowest.

 - Across the board, cameras detected extremely well this year.
-In fact, the top scoring camera had 4 times the overall score the top camera had last year.
+In fact, the top scoring camera had nearly 2 times the overall score the top camera had last year.
 This is evidence of the R&D companies committed to over the last 12 months.

 - The Shootout has many variables, the most obvious is the ambient temperature on the day of testing.
 This is why it is imperative we test the cameras on the same day, at the same time.
 This gives us an apples to apples comparison.

-- We tested 96 cameras this year.
+- We tested 100 (ish) cameras this year.
 We tried to have doubles of every camera.
 If we didn't have a double of a particular model, then we had a camera that would have had the same detection circuit.
-For instance, we did not have two Moultrie M-40's and two Moultrie M-40i's.
-They have the same detection circuit, so we had one of each.
-We published the results from the duplicate that scored higher.

-- This year we had multiple trail camera manufacturers present for testing (Bushnell, Moultrie, Primos, Spypoint, and Wildgame Innovations).
+- This year we had multiple trail camera manufacturers present for testing (Bushnell, Moultrie, Primos, Spypoint, Hawk, and Browning).
 They were able to observe and go over the settings of their cameras to ensure proper setup for maximum detection.
 We enjoyed having them and welcome any and all trailcam manufacturers to these tests in the future.

 - Every year we have folks ask us why certain cameras didn't make it into the Shootout.
 At the end of the day, we want to have as comprehensive a list as possible.
 If a certain camera didn't make it into testing, it either wasn't available at the time, didn't work on day of testing (only 1 camera malfunctioned this year), was inadvertently left out (we are human and forget things), was a duplicate of another model being tested, or the company didn't show interest in being in our tests.
-Several cameras we had in the 2016 Detection Test haven't changed in 2017, so you can view their results from last year.
 If you are reading this and are a trailcam manufacturer that wants your cameras in our testing for next year, just email us (firstname.lastname@example.org) or call us (1-800-791-0660) and we will include any models in the test you like.

 Quick Hits on the Brands We Tested